 As an officer of PSQua, which advocates for continual improvement in quality and safety in healthcare, he is very much involved with the promotion of both patient and health worker safety, in the country.
 Through PSQua’s national initiatives, in collaboration with both the government and the private sectors, such as the conduct of training workshops, seminars, conventions, scientific fora, Continual Quality Improvement Studies competitions, certification of health professionals in quality management, he is able to further his personal advocacy of ensuring healthcare quality and safety in the Philippines.
 Dr Macusi is passionate about teaching and mentoring.
 He loves nature and endeavours to keeps himself fit by running.

-In an interview with Hak Yek Tan, Founder & CEO of QUASR, Dr Macusi speaks about PSQua’s roles in patient safety, the impact of Covid-19 pandemic on healthcare industry, why education is the key in raising awareness on health worker safety, and positive mindset changes emerging from the prevailing health crisis.
+In an interview with Hak Yek Tan, Founder & CEO of QUASR, Dr. Macusi speaks about PSQua’s roles in patient safety, the impact of the Covid-19 pandemic on the healthcare industry, why education is the key in raising awareness on health worker safety, and positive mindset changes emerging from the prevailing health crisis.

 We take this opportunity to thank Dr Macusi for sharing his insightful thoughts.

-Here is an excerpt from the video interview with Dr Macusi
+Here is an excerpt from the video interview with Dr Roger Macusi

 What follows are excerpts and highlights of the interview.